SoCoBio BBSRC doctoral training partnership scholarships (2023)

 an Irish National (due to a reciprocal agreement with the UK)

 All other students (e.g. EU nationals moving to the UK to start their PhD) will count as Overseas students.

 Up to 27 scholarships are available across the consortium.

 How to apply

-The SoCoBio studentship competition will soon open for applications with a Jan 18th 2022 deadline.
+The SoCoBio studentship competition open is now open for applications with a Jan 10th 2022 deadline.

 Further information about applications and about the SoCoBio progamme is available on the SoCoBio website

 Although you express an interest in a research theme, you apply to the 4 year programme rather than to a specific project and all applications are submitted on the Southampton application system.
 If you are accepted onto the programme, you will select two four-month laboratory rotations and will register at the host of your first rotation.

 Candidates will be invited to interview and have an opportunity to visit all partner institutions, however due to the current pandemic interviews may be online video interviews instead of in person and visits to partners might not be possible.
 A decision will be made nearer the time.